 On the other hand, the main difference between LinkedIn and the other major social media lies in a less strong attitude to increase a profile’s contacts indiscriminately.
 Most of the times, a LinkedIn profile revolves around a series of close circuits, filled with people whose job profile has a strong similarity with the other ones: variety and interdisciplinarity are often minimized, or even neglected, unless an applicant’s profile is particularly versatile.
 Based on these assumptions, it follows that sometimes it’s hard to get out of an area of competence, in the spirit of an actual interdisciplinarity.
 To obtain that, it is necessary a specific optimization of a profile, managed with the right tools and a targeted strategy.

 The creation of engagement groups is the most common and – as a matter of fact – efficient method to spread a professional’s name over the LinkedIn user base.
-Internet provides social media users with a series of tools able to aggregate profiles related to the same business area as well as other profiles somehow pertaining to the main one.
-Some of these tools (like, for example the abovementioned Podawaa) are specifically designed for LinkedIn: the main activity, in this case, is to mutually share and exchange engagement acts, such as likes and comments, with the purpose of increasing the social performances of each group’s member.
+The internet provides social media users with a series of tools able to aggregate profiles related to the same business area as well as other profiles somehow pertaining to the main one.
+Just like a TikTok user can buy TikTok followers, similarly, these tools can also help increase the followers count or even buy them.
+Some of the tools (like, for example the abovementioned Podawaa) are specifically designed for LinkedIn: the main activity, in this case, is to mutually share and exchange engagement acts, such as likes and comments, with the purpose of increasing the social performances of each group’s member.
 The most performing tools allow users to do it automatically, which results in a reciprocally beneficial enhancement of reputation.
 The use of aggregators or similar tools is not only perfectly legal, but also in line with the spirit inspiring the creation itself of LinkedIn: that is to say, the establishment of a network of individuals lumped together by the same interests and job activities.
 Therefore, aggregators must be considered a reinforcement of LinkedIn’s basic function and mission.

 And speaking of reputation, these kind of external tools have been able to even enhance LinkedIn’s reputation.
 Proof of it is the fact that, up to June 2019, the number of LinkedIn users was bound to a growth of one million per month; nowadays, the growth rate is approximately 1.6 million every 30 days.
 A 60% new subscribers’ speed up is definitely uncommon even for the most popular social media, and it certificates the efficiency, the popularity and eventually the reliability of such unusual work instruments.